yaliu14/zkrollup-tutorial/site/codelabs/how-to-write-a-codelab.md

 There are two actors involved in a rollup chain: Coordinator and User.

-- We maintain account merkel tree on chain which can be updated by sending snark proof.
+- We maintain account Merkle tree on chain which can be updated by sending SNARK proof.
 - Users sends transaction to coordinator with signatures via RPC/API's.
-- Coordinator collects all the transactions and creates a batch which is processed by the snark circuit, if the circuit finds all transactions in the batch to be valid it emits a proof.
+- Coordinator collects all the transactions and creates a batch which is processed by the SNARK circuit, if the circuit finds all transactions in the batch to be valid it emits a proof.
 - This validity proof will be submitted and verified on chain which signifies that state was updated properly off-chain.
-- This updates the onchain account merkel tree.
+- This updates the onchain account Merkle tree.

 > We will dive into specifics of the construction in the next parts.